genmon/aboutfeeds/index.md

 There are many different newsreader apps to choose from.

-**You can install an app on your phone or laptop,** or you can use a newsreader app through a website.
+**Install an app on your phone or laptop,** or use a newsreader app through a website.
 Here are four apps, in alphabetical order:

 * [Feedly](https://feedly.com) -- free up to 100 subscriptions.
 Web/Android/iOS.
 * [Inoreader](https://www.inoreader.com) -- free up to 150 subscriptions.
 Web/Android/iOS.